SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 #### CEDRIC

-> YEAH WELL WE'LL SEE HOW THAT PANS OUT FOR HIM.
+> YEAH WELL, WE'LL SEE HOW THAT PANS OUT FOR HIM.
 >
-> KIDDO'S GOT SOME LOFTY ASPIRATIONS BUT I'M WORRIED ABOUT HIM.
+> KIDDO'S GOT SOME LOFTY ASPIRATIONS BUT I'M WORRIED.

 #### KEVIN